Why It's Not Risky to Invest In Your Business

 Somewhere along the way, you had the vision to create a product or service for others and get paid for your expertise.
 You created a business.

-That business is an extension of you and your intellectual capital.
+Business is the engine where your knowledge meets service and creates value – and you can direct that value.
+Ultimately, it is an extension of you and your intellectual capital.
 It’s the primary way that you find a need and fill it, profitably.

 To grow your business, you’ve poured your heart and soul into improving your offering, marketing, delivery, and messaging.